ClickHouse/clickhouse-docs/docs/en/manage/security/aws-privatelink.md

 :::

-After creating the VPC Endpoint, please put down the VPC Endpoint ID.
+After creating the VPC Endpoint, please write down the VPC Endpoint ID, you will need to provide this to ClickHouse Support.

 ![VPC endpoint ID](@site/docs/en/manage/security/images/aws-privatelink-vpc-endpoint-id.png)